-Being able to live a good life because of quality education made the mother of three develop a burning passion for everything academics.
+Being able to live a good life because of quality education made the mother of three develop a burning passion for everything in academics.
 This has led her to serve on many boards and panels, including the Global Agenda Council of the World Economic Forum, South Africa’s International Women’s Forum, The Harvard Kennedy School’s Women Leadership Board, and St John’s College.

 The University of Cape Town took her on as its chancellor in late 2019, succeeding Graça Machel who was occupying the post.
 The role which commenced on the 1st of January 2020 would see her serve for a period of 10 years.
-Precious has recorded many awards and accolades to show for her years of hard work.
+Precious has recorded many awards and accolades to show her years of hard work.